fr3e1/30-2-notes/Math 30-2/Chapter 8/Lesson 4 - Applications of Sinusodial functions.md

 160
 max height of ferris wheel

-3. State the range of the graph.
+3. State the [[Range]] of the graph.
 What does this value represent in context of the situation?
 2<=y<=160
 diameter of the ferris wheel is 158m